Peilin-Yang/lamp/README.md

 ###Enable run docker container inside docker container (docker-in-docker)
 -----
-If we actually just need a "sibling" container (i.e. not a "child" container) we can use the following starter command:
+If we actually just need a "sibling" container (i.e. not a "child" container) we can use the following starter command (we also need to install "lxc" for the original container):

 	docker run -d -p 8080:80 -v /var/run/docker.sock:/var/run/docker.sock -v $(which docker):/bin/docker --name=web yangpeilyn/lamp:basic

 Then call "docker" inside the original container can be viewed as running container in the hosting system.